 ‘Leadership’ training shall not be confused with ‘management’ training (Peacock, G., 2016).
 Management training will improve our ability to dictate and manage individuals but not motivate, engage and develop individuals.

-Virtual teams rarely, if ever, meet in a face-to-face setting and such team are becoming more common, for a variety of reasons.
-Townsend et. al. (1998) described virtual teams as groups of geographically and/or organizationally dispersed co-workers that are assembled using a combination of telecommunications and information technologies to accomplish an organisational task.
+Virtual teams rarely, if ever, meet in a face-to-face setting and such teams are becoming more common, for a variety of reasons.
+Townsend et al. (1998) described virtual teams as groups of geographically and/or organizationally dispersed co-workers that are assembled using a combination of telecommunications and information technologies to accomplish an organizational task.

 Virtual team members require great skills.
 Team members will be challenged to adapt to the new technologies that link the team.
 Team members must also learn new ways to express themselves and communicate.
-Challenges facing virtual teams highlight how traditional performance factors, goal clarification and communication, are even more important in virtual teams (Townsend et. al., 1998).
+Virtual team’ challenges highlight how traditional performance factors, goal clarification and communication are even more important in virtual teams (Townsend et al., 1998).

-There is a complexity to teamwork that must be recognised when pulling a team together and teams cannot be left to develop their own internal processes (Hackman, 1990).
-Many teams can benefit from having an impartial observer/facilitator in the initial sessions to help to identify and improve the team dynamics and initially keep the project focused (Peacock, G., 2016).
-Peacock, G. (2016) mentions that besides team member ability also team member motivation and a coordination strategy is required for successful teams.
+There is a complexity to teamwork that must be recognised when pulling a team together, and teams cannot be left to develop their own internal processes (Hackman, 1990).
+Many teams can benefit from having an impartial observer/facilitator in the initial sessions to help identify and improve the team dynamics and initially keep the project focused (Peacock, G., 2016).
+Peacock, G. (2016) mentions that besides team member ability, also team member motivation and coordination strategy are required for successful teams.

-Hackman (1990) identified a number of actions required to ensure teams success.
+Hackman (1990) identified a number of actions required to ensure a team’s success: